 Narcotics Anonymous is a fellowship of people for whom drug abuse has become problematic.
 Its 12-step program is a guide for recovery from drug addiction, and its support groups allow recovering addicts to help one another in their recoveries.
 Meetings form the backbone of the program; the first NA meetings took place in the Los Angeles area in the early 1950s.
 NA began growing quickly in the early 1980s, and today, it is an international organization with participants in about 130 countries attending more than 60,000 weekly NA meetings.

 The 12-step program provides a clear, progressive path to recovery.
 Moving from one step to the next signifies that someone in recovery is becoming more comfortable living a sober lifestyle.
-Without hashing out the 12 steps in their entirety, the basic points are:
+We won’t list all 12 steps here, in sequence, but some major tenets are:

 One of the strengths of the NA organization is that it’s open to people of all walks of life.
 The Nar-Anon support group program is right for you no matter what your background is.
 You only need to be dealing with a friend or family member who is suffering from drug addiction.

-The NA support group 12-step recovery program works.
-A 2011 NA study indicated that 95 percent of NA members felt that their family relationships had improved and 89 percent had better social connections as a result of the program.
+According to surveys done, the NA support group 12-step recovery program works.
+A 2011 NA study indicated that 95% of NA members felt that their family relationships had improved and 89% had better social connections as a result of the program.
 NA’s 12-step program is effective because it is based on recovering addicts working with one another.
 It helps members to hear about other members’ successes and challenges in recovery, and support groups provide sober social networks for those who might otherwise be without one.
 The same applies to Nar-Anon meetings; member find support and encouragement from others who are also dealing with drug-addicted loved ones.

 Nar-Anon’s broad international presence means you will likely be able to find support group meetings taking place near you.
-The recommended way to get the most current information on meetings in your area is to call 1-888-249-7292.
-You can speak with someone who can provide meeting options for you.
+The recommended way to get the most current information on meetings in your area is to visit Nar-Anon.org, and use their site to find a group.
 Meetings and support groups may have different dynamics, so keep trying different meetings to find the group in which you feel most comfortable.